jasonwebb/Genmitsu-PROVerXL-4030-Enclosure/README.md

-# Genmitsu-PROVerXL-4030-Enclosure
+# Genmitsu PROVerXL 4030 Enclosure
-BOM and CAD files for a DIY aluminum extrusion enclosure with a slide-out drawer for the 4030 CNC router.
+Parts lists and CAD files for a DIY aluminum extrusion enclosure with a slide-out drawer for the 4030 CNC router.

 ## Parts lists: